LeviGanz/Prototype-Face-Based-Music-Player-with-Python/README.md

-# Kaisar Player - Face-Based Music Player
+# KaisarsPlayer - Face-Based Music Player

 A modern music player that uses facial emotion recognition to recommend songs based on your mood.